Finland Volleyball League

-The Finland Volleyball League (Lentopallon Mestaruusliiga) is highest level of men's volleyball in Finland.
-There are 10 teams in the league.
+The Finland Volleyball League (Lentopallon Mestaruusliiga) is the highest level of men's volleyball in Finland.
+There are 9 teams in the league.
+The reigning champions are Hurrikaani Loimaa.

 History

-The Finland Volleyball League has founded 1994.
+The Finland Volleyball League was founded in 1994.
 Before then, teams play league in the Champion League.
 In 2010, the league changed its name to Mestaruusliiga.
+Two teams are tied for the most Finnish championships; KuPS-Volley from Kuopio and VaLePa from Sastamala both have 8 titles.
+The longest tenured team is Raision Loimu, with the 26/27 season being their 50th consecutive season in the top flight.

 Schedule

-Each team plays each other team in the league four times —two games at home and one away.
+Each team plays each other team in the league four times —two games at home and two away.
 At the conclusion of the regular season, the teams ranked from 1–8 play in a playoff to determine the league champion.
+Last placed team (9th) will play a series against the champion of 1-sarja (second division) for a spot in the league for next season.